You want to start using tmux but find the commands overwhelming, the key bindings cryptic, and the learning curve steep.

 4. Press Enter to copy.

-If Space and Enter don’t behave as described, your tmux config or Linux distro may use different copy-mode bindings.
-Some distros ship tmux with default bindings, or your dotfiles may redefine keys.
-If keys behave differently, nothing is broken; your environment has custom defaults.
-Check ~/.tmux.conf or the tmux manual for key mappings.
+If Space and Enter behave differently, your tmux config or Linux distro uses different copy-mode bindings.
+Some distros ship custom defaults, or your dotfiles redefine keys.
+Check ~/.tmux.conf or the tmux manual for your key mappings.

 Pasting Text